PamNawi/YellowQuartz/content/Study Notes/Game Development/Game Design/Tabletop design Resources.md

-Post copy from Elo#2174 on TTRPG Game Development
+Post copy from Elo#2174 on [TTRPG Game Development Discord](https://discord.gg/P5DBT9cZ)

 As a primer for those of us writing games.
 Stand on the shoulders of giants. **First, an assertion of truth:** We play games to have fun.
 Game design is about providing tools and structure to support one or more Fun Things.